episteme-hue/thesophomore/src/content/blog/Clamping-and-Cutting.md

 ---
 title: "Clamping and Cutting the Landscape: Latour and Burroughs on Delocalized Meaning"
-description: Where is the meaning at?
+description: It's not local.
+It's not Global.
+So where is the meaning at?
 pubDate: 2026-01-27
 author: Soren Allen
 ---